ajasinger/vacation-app/README.md

 ### App.js return statement
 1. Feed title and subtitle props into title element as JSX
-2. Map quiz.content array to render data (as contentItem) to QuestionBlocks
+2. Map quiz.content array to render data (as contentItem) to QuestionBlocks.
+3. Use Optional chaining — use the question mark before the period - add question mark if this thing dioesnt’ evaluate the return undefined — removes unneccsearry if statements so something happens
 3. Pass in quizItem prop to <QuestionsBlock/> element
 4. Add key to <QuestionsBlock/> element to keep track of items between renders, so mapped items remain in the same order
 5. set State to array of chosen answers